Japanese Stationery (Bungu)

 Japanese stationery refers to writing tools, paper products, and creative accessories designed and produced in Japan.

-But more than that, it reflects a philosophy.
 In Japan, even simple tools are carefully considered:

 - How they feel in your hand